 Riding the YMCA bus is a privilege, not a right.
 While on the bus, campers are expected to abide by all the rules.

-Only campers that have a signed waiver on file will be allowed to ride the YMCA bus.
+- Only campers that have a signed waiver on file will be allowed to ride the YMCA bus. - Respect the driver and follow all rules at all times

-- Respect the driver and follow all rules at all times - Remain seated in your assigned seat at all times unless you are instructed otherwise by the driver - Keep your arms, hands, and possessions inside the bus - Keep doors and aisle clear at all times - Do not throw anything on or off the bus - Absolutely no profane or obscene language or gestures - Do not eat, drink, or chew gum while on the bus - No illegal substances are allowed on the bus at any time (i.e. tobacco products, alcohol, drugs, etc.) - Make room for those that need a place to sit - Seat belts must be buckled while the bus is on and/or in motion - Keep your hands to yourself; No horseplay, FIGHTING, etc. - In the event of severe weather (i.e. storms, flooding, etc.) field trips will be cancelled to ensure the safety of our campers.
+- Remain seated in your assigned seat at all times unless you are instructed otherwise by the driver - Keep your arms, hands, and possessions inside the bus - Keep doors and aisle clear at all times - Do not throw anything on or off the bus - Absolutely no profane or obscene language or gestures - Do not eat, drink, or chew gum while on the bus - No illegal substances are allowed on the bus at any time (i.e. tobacco products, alcohol, drugs, etc.) - Make room for those that need a place to sit - Seat belts must be buckled while the bus is on and/or in motion - Keep your hands to yourself; No horseplay, FIGHTING, etc. - In the event of severe weather (i.e. storms, flooding, etc.) field trips will be cancelled to ensure the safety of our campers. - In the event that field trips become approved and transportation is utilized, social distancing will be exercised.
+In addition, the mode of transportation will be sanitized before and after use.